diamondspark/AGFN/README.md

 ### 1. De Novo Design of Target-Specific Binders with Molecular Docking

 This pipeline enables the generation of de novo molecules for a target protein, with molecular docking evaluation using **QuickVina2** as rewards.
+For the installation of QuickVina2, follow instructions [here](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.1)

 ### 🔧 Configuration